iov-one/tutorial/BESTPRACTICES.md

         As you can see above, weave is heavily using `bytes` for identites, addresses etc. At first glance this might seem difficult to handle but if you take a look at [x/orderbook/bucket](https://github.com/iov-one/tutorial/blob/master/x/orderbook/bucket.go#L125) you can see it is very useful for indexing and performance

+        There are 2 critical points that needs to be explained in state models and messages.

+        Firstly, You must have noticed one and said what the hell is

+        ```protobuf
+        weave.Metadata metadata = 1;
+        ```

+        `weave.Metadata` allows you to use *Migration* extension. `Migration extension` allows upgrading the code on chain without any downtime.
+This will be explained in more detail in further sections.

+        Second one is how the magic `ID` field works.
+This will be explained in [Models](#Models) section.

     - #### Message definitions
         ```protobuf
         message CreateOrderMsg {